About Us

 I have wept more tears than I thought one woman could ever produce.
 I have been held close by my friends and held them close in return.
 I have been blessed with sisters and brothers of the heart and soul, who have been my stalwart companions on this broken road of loss and grief.
 We have held each others hands as we traveled towards the light - even in the days of being in the black hole of suffering and deep mourning - we helped each other steer towards the light.

-My mantra from the depths of the black hole was, 'what I am supposed to learn while I am down here this time.'
-I learned that from Anne, one of those treasured companions, a wise widow friend who held me up when I couldn't do it for myself.
+My mantra from the depths of the black hole was, “what I am supposed to learn while I am down here this time.”
+I learned that from Anne, one of those treasured companions, a wise widow friend who held me up when I didn’t know what to do next.

-Since writing those words, I have continued to heal and to realize my dream of providing the most important gifts I was blessed to have bestowed upon me during the critical parts of my personal widowed journey: companionship and nonjudgmental support.
+I wrote those words in my blog November 2009, since that time I have continued to heal and begin to realize my dream of providing one of the most important gifts I was blessed to have bestowed upon me during the critical parts of my personal widowed journey – companionship and nonjudgmental support.

-Welcome to The Grief Project and to Sacred Journey.
-I hope that what you find here will serve you well and bring hope, healing, comfort and companionship to your own Sacred Journey.
+Welcome to The Grief Project and to Sacred Journey – I hope you find things here that will serve you well and bring hope, healing, comfort and companionship to your own Sacred Journey.

 Many blessings and much love,